 Having gone through the process of getting a work permit in Vietnam for both teaching and non-teaching roles, I am aware of how confusing the process can be, especially as it can vary slightly depending on your nationality.
 After struggling to find helpful information online myself, I have tried to make this guide as detailed as possible and I hope it clarifies everything you need to know to get your work permit.

-ALSO READ: Guide on how to move to Vietnam
+ALSO READ: Our Guide to Moving to Vietnam

 You may use the table of contents below to navigate faster

-In simple words, you CANNOT work on a business visa in a long run, you MUST hold a work permit which your employer can assist you to get one.
+In simple words, you CANNOT work on a business visa in a long run, you MUST hold a work permit which your employer can assist you to get.

 The requirements for being granted a Vietnam work permit vary depending on the specific role but the general requirements are as follows: